Dollar steamrolls all in its path in dash for cash

 In many cases investors are unloading Treasuries and other government bonds as well as gold in order to keep their money in dollars.
 This has confounded many analysts because investors normally buy government debt and precious metals during times of uncertainty.

-The euro EUR=EBS initially rose after the ECB announced a new asset purchase programme, but the common currency erased gains to trade little changed at $1.0924.
+The euro EUR=EBS initially rose after the ECB announced a new asset purchase program, but the common currency erased gains to trade little changed at $1.0924.

 The dollar rose 0.5% to 11.3860 Norwegian crown NOK=EBS, approaching a record high reached Wednesday.
 Norway's currency also slid to a record low versus the euro EURNOK=.